acumos/acumos-onnx-client/docs/tutorial/index.rst

 (don't worry, you can create the micro-service later in Acumos)).

 The -li parameter is used to onboard a license file alongside your model in Acumos in order to protect the model's copyright.
 This parameter is optional.
 Please refers to the licence management project in the Acumos wiki.
 You can find a license template in the doc folder of the acumos4onnx repo in github.

+The -deploy parameter is used to deploy the model automatically after the microservice generation (based in Jenkins server configuration set up in Acumos/SITE ADMIN/model deployment automation), by default deploy=False, so if deploy is not mentionned in the command line the model will not be deployed.
+If -deploy is added in the comand line and -ms has been ommitted, the microservice will be created and deployed.

 To on-board by web the super_resolution_zoo model in Acumos platform, follow the next step :